dsolstad/dbyll/_posts/2020-09-30-Walkthrough-VulnHub-Leopold.md

 ## Initial Access

-Searching for "firefox" in searchsploit gives many possible alternatives and after some research, the "toString console.time Privileged JavaScript Injection" exploit seems to be a match for the Firefox version in question.
-It even has a Metasploit module.
-The module sets up a webserver on the attacking machine to serves the browser exploit to visitors.
-Let's change the SRVPORT to 80, which was the port leopold was trying to reach, and and URIPATH to "/", before running it.
+Searching for "firefox" in searchsploit gives many possible alternatives and after some research, the "toString console.time Privileged JavaScript Injection" exploit seems to be a match for the Firefox version in question and there is even a Metasploit module for it.
+The module sets up a webserver on the attacking machine to serve the browser exploit to visitors.
+Let's change the SRVPORT to 80, which was the port leopold was trying to reach, and URIPATH to "/", before running it.

 ```
 msf5 exploit(multi/browser/firefox_tostring_console_injection) > options